 Stop making excuses.
 Check out this list of the best VPNs and start encrypting the data you send over your home network as well as everything you do on public networks.

-Online Security Statistics
+Online Security Statistics and Facts

 According to Pew Research, an alarming number of people think that they are perfectly secure online.